 Allowed settings of the Trigger frame fields and TRS Control subfield(#14137)

-An AP(#14256) shall not send a Trigger frame with User Info fields addressed to STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.
+An AP(#14256) shall not send a Trigger frame that is not an NFRP Trigger frame with User Info fields addressed to STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.
+An AP may send an NFRP Trigger frame addressed to STAs from two or more BSSs of a multiple BSSID set.

 An AP that transmits a Trigger frame shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the Trigger frame is directed to STAs from at least two different BSSs of a multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.